Techcyte/devkit/docs/external-container-service.md

 - **Test locally**: Download an image from `SCAN_URL`, process it, and post results to Techcyte using provided environment variables.
 - **GPU Support**: Uses NVIDIA CUDA with a simple GPU test via PyTorch.
 - **Image Handling**: Supports DICOM/SVS/TIFF via `pydicom`, `openslide-python`
-- **Visualization**: In dev mode, draws red boxes on a downsampled image for result verification.

 ## Environment Variables